First inventor to file system under the America Invents Act

 Win the race to the Patent Office

-Moreover,under the America Invents Act, no patent will be granted to a second inventor to file a patent application if another inventor has already filed a patent application (i.e., first inventor to file) and such patent application matures into a patent or is published.
+Moreover, under the America Invents Act, no patent will be granted to a second inventor to file a patent application if another inventor has already filed a patent application (i.e., the first inventor to file) and such patent application matures into a patent or is published.
 As such, the first person to win the race to the Patent Office and file a patent application is awarded the patent.

 First exception: derivation